MG Cars: Motorsport

 From its earliest days MGs have been used in competition and from the early 1930s a series of dedicated racing cars such as the 1931 C-Type and 1934 Q-type were made and sold to enthusiasts who received considerable company assistance.
-This stopped in 1935 when MG was formally merged with Morris Motors and the Competition Department closed down.
+MGs twice won the prestigious International 500 Miles Race at Brooklands, in 1931 thanks to R. T. Horton's special-bodied Midget (shared with Jack Bartlett), and in 1932 thanks to Eddie Hall in a Magnette.
+This activity stopped in 1935 when MG was formally merged with Morris Motors and the Competition Department closed down.
 A series of experimental cars had also been made allowing Captain George Eyston to take several world speed records.
 In spite of the formal racing ban, speed record attempts continued with Goldie Gardner exceeding 200 mi/h in the 1100 cc EX135 in 1939.

 After the Second World War record-breaking attempts restarted with 500 cc and 750 cc records being taken in the late 1940s.
 A decision was also taken to return to racing and a team of MGAs was entered in the tragedy-laden 1955 24 Hours of Le Mans race, the best car achieving 12th place.
 The British Motor Corporation (BMC) competition department was also based at the Abingdon plant, producing many winning rally and race cars, until the Abingdon factory closed and MGB production ceased in the autumn of 1980.

 Prior to the use of the Toyota Tundra silhouette in the Craftsman Truck Series, MG was reported as the last foreign marque used in NASCAR.
 It was driven in 1963 by Smokey Cook.